- August 19, 2022

-First, we’ll assess your situation and see if you qualify for California’s lemon law protection.
-That’s one of the best ways to get the manufacturer to repurchase or replace a defective car, truck, or SUV.
+If you’re also dealing with issues related to a collision, reaching out to a truck accident lawyer might be beneficial.
+But for concerns about a defective car, truck, or SUV, the lemon law can be one of the best ways to get the manufacturer to repurchase or replace.
 And if you believe you were misled or the dealership engaged in fraudulent practices, you can also file a complaint with the appropriate authorities, such as the California Attorney General’s Office, Department of Motor Vehicles, or Federal Trade Commission, among others.

 Whatever your situation, the skilled and experienced lemon law attorneys at Neale & Fhima can explain your legal options.
 We have a winning track record when it comes to lemon law cases.
 To find out more about how we can help, call us for a free consultation at 888-407-2955.

 Neale & Fhima has a 99% success rate in lemon law cases.